Fusion-boy/GeoFy/README.md

 - **Ngrok Support**: Add Ngrok as an additional tunneling option.
 - **IP-based Location Detection**: Get approximate location when GPS access is denied.
 - **Logging to File**: Save captured locations to a file for later review.
+- **More Templates**: Additional landing page templates will be released!

 ## Installation
 Clone the repository and run the script: